Why Women Are Better Investors Than Men (Women Outperform Men In Investing)

 Women are not market timers

 Women save, invest and forget about it.
 It can’t get any simpler than that!
 And the studies indicate this simple strategy pays off.
-Remember that only a 0.5% yearly return turns out to make huge differences over the long-term: over 30 years a 0.5% drag reduces the final result 13%!
+Remember that only a 0.5% yearly return turns out to make huge differences over the long-term: over 30 years a 0.5% drag reduces the final result by 13%!

 Market timing is for most investors a futile exercise.
 At any time you will read about investors that predicted the right course of action, but there is a huge degree of survivorship bias.
 We only see those who succeed.

 Because many try to time the market, they end up selling too early.
 The market will always have long periods of flat returns, even negative, but eventually, it will rise again.
-The chart below is the S&P 500 since 1st of January 1929, right before the crash:
+The chart below is the S&P 500 since 1st of January 1929, right before the famous crash (logarithmic chart):